PaddlePaddle/PaddleOCR/doc/doc_en/recognition_en.md

 In `word_dict.txt`, there is a single word in each line, which maps characters and numeric indexes together, e.g "and" will be mapped to [2 5 1]

+PaddleOCR has built-in dictionaries, which can be used on demand.

 `ppocr/utils/ppocr_keys_v1.txt` is a Chinese dictionary with 6623 characters.

 `ppocr/utils/ic15_dict.txt` is an English dictionary with 63 characters